ajfisher/interchange-arduino/README.md

 cd great-backpack
 ```

-A backpack repo should have a `firmware` folder that contains three folders, detailed
+A backpack repo should have a `firmware` folder that contains three folders:
-below:

 * `bin`: the binary hex files produced by your compilation process that will be
-put on the arduino
+put on the arduino targets.
+This should be automated.
 * `build`: the built files with any modifications, composition etc that is needed
+to compile the binaries.
+Again this should be automated.
-* `src`: your source files that will be used to build your backpack
+* `src`: your source files that will be used to build your backpack library.

 Within `src` you would usually have two sub folders, `controller` which contains
-your code for your controller that you're going to build and then `libs` which
+the code for your controller that you're going to build and then `libs` which
 contain any third party libraries such as Interchange (or firmata or node-pixel etc).

 We'll assume you have this structure so your submodule is put in the right place.